-What is AWS Lambda and how it works
+What is AWS Lambda?

 AWS Lambda is a Function-as-a-service (FaaS) computing platform provided by Amazon Web Services (AWS).
 As a FaaS, it provides a computing platform to execute code in the cloud.
 As in any serverless system, it abstracts away the complexities of provisioning and managing a cloud infrastructure.

-It is commonly used when building microservices applications, but also serves monolithic and other types of architectures as well.
+It is commonly used when building microservices applications but also serves monolithic and other types of architectures as well.
 There are several use cases and multiple benefits from using AWS Lambda.

 Lambda supports the following runtimes by default:

 Developers can implement any other custom runtime of their choosing.
 The custom runtime will run in the Lambda execution environment.
 It can be a shell script or an executable binary3.

 Anatomy of a Lambda function

 All Lambda functions consist of three key elements: